geoffjay/cfg/README.md

 # dotfiles

-These files are managed using an alias to `git` that's setup by adding the lines:
+Configuration is managed using an alias to `git` that's setup by adding the
+lines:

 ```shell
 export CFGDIR=$HOME/.cfg/